ansible/awx-operator/README.md

 Run the following command inside this directory:

-    operator-sdk build ansible/tower-operator:0.4.0
+    operator-sdk build ansible/awx-operator:0.4.0

 Then push the generated image to Docker Hub:

-    docker push ansible/tower-operator:0.4.0
+    docker push ansible/awx-operator:0.4.0

-#### Build a new version of the `tower-operator.yaml` file
+#### Build a new version of the `awx-operator.yaml` file

-Update the tower-operator version in two places:
+Update the awx-operator version in two places:

-  1. `deploy/tower-operator.yaml`: in the `ansible` and `operator` container definitions in the `tower-operator` Deployment.
+  1. `deploy/awx-operator.yaml`: in the `ansible` and `operator` container definitions in the `awx-operator` Deployment.
   2. `build/chain-operator-files.yml`: the `operator_image` variable.

 Once the versions are updated, run the playbook in the `build/` directory: